funkmaster2/webvi-examples/Guides/JSLI/README.md

 }());
 ```

-The functions in the `myMathFunctions` namespace can be configured in the JSLI document as follows:
+The functions in the `myMathFunctions` namespace can be configured in the JSLI document:
 ![JSLI configuration using the namespace as part of the global name](readme_files/namespacefunctions.png)

+In the example above the `JavaScript global` field on the JSLI document includes the namespace of the function.
+For example, the value `myMathFunctions.myAddFunction` is entered in the `JavaScript global` field to represent the `myAddFunction` that exists int the `myMathFunctions` namespace.

 ## What LabVIEW types are supported by the JSLI?